Office of Student Life

 Room CA119, (626) 585-7216

-The Center for the Arts at Pasadena City College presents more than 100 public events and performances each year in music, theater, dance, and speech/forensics to enrich our community and showcase the work of our PCC students.
+The Center for the Arts at Pasadena City College presents more than 100 public events and performances each year in music, theater, dance, and speech/forensics to enrich our community and showcase the work of PCC students, faculty, and guest artists.

-The music department at Pasadena City College offers a wide variety of instrumental and vocal performance ensembles including marching and concert bands, the Tournament of Roses Honor Band, symphony orchestra, choral groups, opera and musical theater productions, jazz ensembles, jazz combos and chamber ensembles.
+The music department at Pasadena City College offers a wide variety of instrumental and vocal performance ensembles including marching and concert bands, the Tournament of Roses Honor Band, symphony orchestra, choral groups, opera and musical theater workshops, jazz ensembles, jazz combos and chamber ensembles.
 Under the imaginative leadership of prominent directors, these ensembles have created a reputation for musical excellence.
-Students perform in a range of on- and off-campus concerts, competitions, showcases, and televised events.
+Students perform in a range of concerts, competitions, showcases, and televised events, including the annual Tournament of Roses parade.
+A range of courses are open to beginning, intermediate, and advanced musical performers.
+The Pamela Girard Artist in Residence program also brings acclaimed musicians to campus for workshops and performances each year.

 The Pasadena City College theater arts department trains the next generation of theater artists and technicians through coursework and participation in all facets of theatrical production.
 The annual theater season includes mainstage productions and studio productions of traditional plays, musicals, operas, dance collaborations, and original student works.
-Students may pursue transfer though an AA-T degree to prepare for careers in performance, playwriting, directing, or theater studies or may earn a certificate in technical theater for careers in costuming, stagecraft, lighting, and more.
+Students may gain production experience for careers in performance, playwriting, directing, arts management, costuming, stagecraft, lighting, and more.

 The Pasadena City College dance department provides a comprehensive lower-division education in dance, geared toward the diversity and versatility of our student body.
 The program offers technique courses in a wide range of genres including ballet, modern, contemporary, jazz, tap, hip hop, and social dance.
 Courses in choreography, improvisation, and dance performance provide opportunities for practice and public performance.
-Historical and cultural roots of dance are examined globally in dance history courses and throughout our curriculum.
-The associate’s degree in dance creates well-rounded and globally-minded artists who value dance as a means toward creative expression, community, cultural vibrance, and intellectual pursuit.
+Guest artist work with students to create original repertoire for public performances.